 Founding Chair: Kumi Naidoo, South Africa

 Kumi is the former Executive Director for Greenpeace International, a founding ambassador to the Campaign for a Just Energy Future, and a patron of Future SA which both advocate for an end to corruption in South Africa.
 He has served as Secretary General of CIVICUS: World Alliance for Citizen Participation, Board Chair of the Global Call to Action Against Poverty (GCAAP) and President of the Global Call for Climate Action (GCCA).
 Kumi now serves as Board member for 350.org, the Global Greengrants, and as an ambassador to the Southern African Faith Communities Environmental Institute.
 Kumi is also an advisor to Transparency International and the Environmental Grantmakers Association.
 Inspired by Martin Luther King Jr., he is currently involved in setting up a new Institute for the Advancement of Creative Maladjustment.
-Kumi has recently been appointed as the Secretary General of Amnesty International, and will assume this new position in August of 2018.
+Kumi is currently serving as the Secretary General of Amnesty International.

 Co-Chair: Ezra Mbogoria, Kenya

 Ezra Mbogori is the Principal at MS TCDC in Arusha, Tanzania.
-He was the founding Executive Director of MWENGO_ a reflection and development centre for NGOs in eastern and southern Africa, based in Zimbabwe.
-Ezra was the Executive Director of Akiba Uhaki Foundation, and headed up the UNDUGU Society, a Nairobi-based urban poverty focused organization.
+He was the founding Executive Director of MWENGO, a reflection and development centre for NGOs in eastern and southern Africa, based in Zimbabwe.
+Ezra served as the Executive Director of Akiba Uhaki Foundation and headed up the UNDUGU Society, a Nairobi-based urban poverty focused organization.
 Ezra has previously served on the leadership and advisory of numerous organizations namely, the Kenya NGO Council, the Resource Alliance; the Montreal International Forum; the Charities Aid Foundation of South Africa; CIVICUS and PLAN International.

 Co-Chair: Marcia Thomas, USA